NASARace/race-odin/doc/manual/live-demo.md

  5. [Obtain and Configure Live Data Prerequisites](#obtain-and-configure-live-data-prerequisites)
  6. [Start ODIN Live Data Demo](#start-odin-live-data-demo)

-## Obtain and Configure Live Data Prerequisites
+## Obtain (Build) and Configure Live Data Prerequisites
-The live data demo currently requires access configuration for the following external servers
+The live data demo currently requires access configuration for the following external servers and executables:

  * (optional) ADS-B host
  * `https://space-track.org` - to obtain orbit parameters for JPSS satellites
  * `https://firms.modaps.eosdis.nasa.gov` - to obtain active fire data products from JPSS satellites

 In addition the [Orekit](https://www.orekit.org/) library needs ephemeris data to compute orbits of JPSS satellites.

+If you have access to the required hardware (see [PiAware](https://www.flightaware.com/adsb/piaware/)) you can also build & run your own [dump1090]((https://github.com/flightaware/dump1090) edge server.
+Please refer to respective documentation of how to build on your platform (this requires `make` and a working C compiler for your platform).

+The current ODIN demos make use of a specialized version of the [WindNinja](https://www.firelab.org/project/windninja) micro-grid wind simulator and associated data post-processors.
+Please see [How to build WindNinja].

 ### Configuring ADS-B (flight tracking) host
 The demo optionally reads flight tracking information from a host that runs the open source [dump1090](https://github.com/flightaware/dump1090)